 As the studbook of origin, it provides information on Icelandic horses in the membership countries of FEIF as well as horses born elsewhere in the world.
 More than 100 registrars in 22 countries are responsible for registering horses into WorldFengur.
 Every FEIF member association gets free access to WorldFengur for all its individual members.

-Currently the number of registered horses in WorldFengur is more than 512.000 horses dead and alive.
+Currently (03/2021) the number of registered horses in WorldFengur is more than 515.000 horses dead and alive and about 15.000 horses are added every year.
 The FEIF member associations in Austria, Australia, Belgium, Canada, Denmark, Finland, France, Germany, Great Britain, Iceland, Italy, Liechtenstein, Luxembourg, the Netherlands, New Zealand, Norway, Slovenia, Sweden, Switzerland and the USA have some or almost all horses born in their nation state registered in WorldFengur.

 Registration of horses in the database

 The process of registering the data on each horse is a heavy demand on each of the subscribing FEIF member associations.
-In some of the countries this work has hardly started.
-Outside Iceland registering of horse data in WorldFengur is performed by voluntary people. – It takes time – but every new day means new horses and new information to WorldFengur.
+In some of the countries this work has only started.
+Outside Iceland registering of horse data in WorldFengur is performed by voluntary enthusiasts. – It takes time – but every new day means new horses and new information to WorldFengur.

 Filling the database with the information was a huge amount of work as the prerequisite for registering a newborn Icelandic horse in WorldFengur meant, that first their sire and dam had to be registered, and in order to register them, their respective parents had to be registered first, and so on.

-Read more about how WorldFengur started in the FEIF member countries and dive into the history of the deleopment of this great and unique database!
+Read more about how WorldFengur started in the FEIF member countries and dive into the history of the development of this great and unique database!